-Nature has given Sikkim thick forested hills, snow-clad Himalayan peaks, deep valleys with raging rivers and fresh air.
+Nature has given Sikkim lush forested hills, snow-clad Himalayan peaks, deep valleys with raging rivers and fresh air.
 The top activities in Sikkim include shopping, sightseeing, whitewater rafting, paragliding, and trekking.
 It is distant from complications of metropolitan cities; making this Himalayan state a fascinating place to visit.

 These are the activities worth considering to make the most of your travel to Sikkim.